Ventricular Septal Defect Surgery for Children

 surgery in infants or children.
 Sometimes adults also need this type of repair if

 Surgery is still the standard of care.
 But a minimally invasive

-procedure using cardiac catheterization may be an option to fix the VSD for some
+procedure using cardiac catheterization may be an choice to fix the VSD for some

 children.
 This approach uses a long, flexible tube (catheter) inserted through a blood

-vessel in the groin instead of open heart surgery.
-This is a newer method that may have
+vessel in the groin instead of open-heart surgery.
+This is a newer method that may

 a higher rate of complication.
 But it may also lead to faster recovery times than